latifabu/eng103a_Devops/README.md

 DO NOT UPDATE VM for this exericse.
 (Uses http to re-direct traffic to multiple servers) User's ip is anonymised.
 Actual proxy is hidden.
 Below we will hide the port 3000 using reverse proxy.
 Hidding the port increase security by preventing unnauthorised access to sensitive data.
-- This link has a guide for setting up Nginz as a Reverse Proxy Server`https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04`
+- This link has a guide for setting up Nginx as a Reverse Proxy Server`https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-16-04`
 - Steps prior to step 4 should have been automateda already.
 Their commands are in the `provision.sh` file.
 - Following step 5: